‘American Idol’ Recap: Katy Perry Cries Over A Bullied Contestant & Gushes Over Taylor Swift

 The next segment shows a bunch of clips from competitors who didn’t make it through and after one hopeful apologizes to Katy for loving Taylor Swift‘s songwriting, Katy, looking slightly uncomfortable, tells him it’s okay because she loves her as a songwriter as well.

-Ryan Zamo, a 28-year-old who is highly into good skin care, sings “Gravity” by Sara Bareliies, which happens to be one of Katy’s fav songs.
+Ryan Zamo, a 28-year-old who is highly into good skin care, sings “Gravity” by Sara Bareilles, which happens to be one of Katy’s fav songs.
 Unfortunately, all the judges are shocked and not impressed with his vocals.
 Luke says he should stick to skin care and he walks out without a ticket.

 Milo & Julian Spasato are 17-year-old twins from Malibu, CA. After they read each other’s minds in a game of Twintuition with host Ryan Seacrest, they head out to the stage for their audition.
 “Runaway Baby” by Bruno Mars is their song of choice and their dad is there to play guitar.
 They open up by playing a trumpet and a saxophone before they start singing the lyrics and impressively work off each other’s voices.
 Katy stops them and calls their performance “dope” before asking if there are two number one spots in the competition.
 Lionel says he’d love to mess with the equation by bringing them into the mix and they get their ticket into Hollywood.